Henry Cavill Posts Mysterious Video In Response To ‘Superman’ Rumors

 The man who starred as Superman in Man of Steel, Batman V Superman: Dawn of Justice, and last year’s Justice League didn’t exactly say he was done.
 He didn’t exactly say he was staying on in the role of Superman either, but it does have the world talking again.

-As reported by Deadline, and by what you can see in the video above, Cavill is wearing a “Krypton Lifting Team shirt while listening to “The Blue Danube Waltz” from Johan Strauss II, and it even includes barking dogs.
+As reported by Deadline, and by what you can see in the video above, Cavill is wearing a “Krypton Lifting Team” shirt while listening to “The Blue Danube Waltz” from Johan Strauss II, and it even includes barking dogs.
 Oh, and he raises a Superman figure of himself in and out of the video.

 The caption is quite simple and merely says, “Today was exciting” and ended with the #Superman hashtag.

-As soon as word got out that Henry Cavill may be done with the role of Superman, the rumors started out about his replacement.
+As soon as word got out that Henry Cavill may be done with the role of Superman, the rumors started about his replacement.
 Michael B. Jordan (Black Panther) and Colin O’Donoghue (Once Upon A Time) are two of the names which have received the most attention in the last 24 hours.

 By late Thursday morning, there had still been no official word from Henry Cavill or Warner Bros. regarding Superman.
 Dany Garcia, Cavill’s agent, did tweet out something earlier on Wednesday before Warner Bros.’ issued their rather vague statement.